tkrebes/nilrt-snac/README.md

 ## Installation from the NILRT IPK Feeds

-On NILRT Base System Images 11.0 (2025Q1) and later, this project can be installed directly from the vendor's packaging.
+As of NILRT Base System Images 11.0 (2025Q1) and later, this project can be installed directly from the vendor's packaging.

 This is the preferred method of installation for users.